Learning More from Less: Unlocking Internal Representations for Benchmark Compression: Main Experiments

 \paragraph{Benchmarks and Model Pools} We evaluate \textsc{RepCore} on five benchmarks spanning text-only and multimodal domains.
 ARC Challenge \citep{clark2018arc} contains 1{,}172 science QA items evaluated by 96 models.
 BIG-Bench Hard (BBH) \citep{suzgun2022bbh} includes 6{,}511 challenging reasoning items across 101 models.
 GSM8K \citep{cobbe2021gsm8k} consists of 1{,}319 grade-school math word problems with 90 models.
 MMLU-Pro \citep{wang2024mmlupro} contains 12{,}032 multi-domain questions evaluated by 91 models.
 SEED-Bench-2-Plus \citep{li2024seedbench2plus} is a multimodal benchmark comprising 2{,}277 items and 93 models.
 A comprehensive list of models for each benchmark is provided in Appendix \ref{sec:model_pools}.

 \paragraph{Implementation Details} We conduct all evaluations in the source-scarce regime, defined by $|\mathcal{S}| = 10$.
 For each benchmark, we randomly sample 10 models to form the source set $\mathcal{S}$ and designate the remaining models as the target set $\mathcal{T}$.
 We report results averaged over 10 independent source/target splits.
 All model generations utilize greedy decoding to ensure reproducibility.
 To ensure fair comparison, all methods operate on identical splits and coreset sizes.
+Since \textsc{RepCore} additionally records hidden states during source-model inference, we quantify the resulting wall-clock cost and storage overhead in Appendix~\ref{app:cost_storage}.

-\paragraph{Baselines and Metrics} We benchmark \textsc{RepCore} against three output-based compression methods. \textit{Random} selects the coreset via uniform random sampling. \textit{AnchorPoints} \citep{vivek2024anchor} represents items using their binary response vectors over $\mathcal{S}$ and selects representative anchors via clustering in this discrete space. \textit{GP-IRT} \citep{polo2024tinybenchmarks} employs a Gaussian Process-corrected Item Response Theory estimator to infer full-benchmark performance from the coreset evaluations.
+\paragraph{Baselines and Metrics} The main experiments compare \textsc{RepCore} with three primary output-based benchmark compression baselines. \textit{Random} selects the coreset via uniform random sampling. \textit{AnchorPoints} \citep{vivek2024anchor} represents items using their binary response vectors over $\mathcal{S}$ and selects representative anchors via clustering in this discrete space. \textit{tinyBenchmarks (GP-IRT)} \citep{pmlr-v235-maia-polo24a} employs a Gaussian Process-corrected Item Response Theory estimator to infer full-benchmark performance from the coreset evaluations.

+To broaden the comparison with recent benchmark compression methods, we additionally report \textit{EffiEval} \citep{wang2025effieval} and \textit{TailoredBench} \citep{yuan2025beyond} as auxiliary baselines.
+These two methods are evaluated under the same settings as the main experiments, while the subsequent diagnostic analyses focus on the primary baselines that are more directly tied to the controlled factors under study.

-We report two primary metrics on the target set $\mathcal{T}$: (i) \textit{Spearman's rank correlation} ($\rho$) between the predicted model rankings and the ground-truth rankings derived from full-benchmark accuracy; (ii) \textit{Mean Absolute Error (MAE)} between the predicted and ground-truth accuracies.
+For evaluation, we report two primary metrics on the target set $\mathcal{T}$: (i) \textit{Spearman's rank correlation} ($\rho$) between the predicted model rankings and the ground-truth rankings derived from full benchmark accuracy; (ii) \textit{Mean Absolute Error (MAE)} between the predicted and ground truth accuracies.